What Is a Quitclaim Deed?

 How to file a quitclaim deed

-Where you get a quitclaim deed form can vary based on the state you live in, but your county clerk’s office is a good place to start, said Bramlett.
+Where you can get a quitclaim deed form can vary based on the state you live in, but your county clerk’s office is a good place to start, Eric Bramlett said.

-From there, the property owner can fill out the quitclaim deed form with or without the help of an attorney, and each state and county has a unique set of fees that must be paid to execute the transfer.
-The quitclaim deed form must be signed by interested parties and notarized before it can be used for the official transfer of ownership.
+The property owner can fill out the quitclaim deed form with or without the help of an attorney, and each state and county has a unique set of fees that must be paid to execute the transfer.

 • A legal description of the property

-• The name of the person transferring the property (grantor)
+• The grantor’s name (the person transferring the property)

-• The name of the person receiving the property (grantee)
+• The grantee’s name (the person receiving the property)

 • A record of any money exchanged in the transaction (if applicable)

-It will then be filed with the local county recorder's office so that it becomes part of the public record.
+Next, file the form with the local county recorder's office so that it becomes a part of the public record.

-“This allows potential buyers and lenders to easily identify who owns the property and any financial obligations associated with it,” said Spinelli.
+“This allows potential buyers and lenders to easily identify who owns the property and any financial obligations associated with it,” Spinelli said.

 Getting real estate documents revoked can be difficult, so you should be sure you have enough evidence to prove your case if you plan to challenge a quitclaim deed.
 A real estate attorney can help you navigate the complex legal system and ensure you have everything you need to challenge the deed.